profsmith89/ctps/_sources/chap17.md

 There are many ways to poorly split a data set, and to avoid these pitfalls, the train-test split routines in ML libraries like scikit-learn employ randomness.
 Again, we want to control the random seed used by these functions so that we can ensure that all the models we build are fed the same training and testing data sets.

 The code block below retrains our model using the `train_X` and `train_y` data sets produced by the `train_test_split` function in the scikit-learn library.
 It then illustrates how to use the `predict` method on our model object, into which we feed the `test_X` data set.
 The resulting `predictions` are what we want to compare against the actual sale prices stored in `test_y`.
-I've written a little loop that does this comparison for the first five predictions, converting a few data types along the way (i.e.., the `Series` in `test_y` into a Python list and each `float` in `predictions` into an `int`).
+I've written a little loop that does this comparison for the first five predictions, converting a few data types along the way (i.e., the `Series` in `test_y` into a Python list and each `float` in `predictions` into an `int`).

 ```{tip}